dqm2991/Trietly/README.md

+Life is short, live it in a way that is worthy of every moment.
 Be the positive energy you want to attract.
 The past is gone, the future is yet to come, live fully in the present moment.
 Change your mindset, change your life.